nonplayer/hammercrawl/hc_complete_rules.md

 When combat ends, the survivors gain the might-gained right to loot the bodies of the fallen, both foe and friend alike.
 This is a divine privilege that extends back to the earliest days of gaming, and is in fact the reason many of us still play these elf games today.
 Loot gained through feats of martial and magical prowess is the best loot, bar none.

+### Combat Special Rules

+Alphabetized for ease of reference.

+#### Critical Hits and Fumbles

+#### Shield Bash

+The **shield bash** is a special melee attack available to Dwarves and Fighters. *After* rolling all of their attack dice during a melee action, the shield-bearer can choose to declare one of their successful hits as a Shield Bash.
+The attack does half the rolled damage (round down), and the target must then make a Body Save vs the shield-bearer's attack roll.
+If failed, the shield-bearer additionally gets a choice of one of the following:

+* The target is disarmed, and their weapon knocked beyond immediate melee reach.
+* The target is "dazed" until their next action, suffering combat disadvantage.
+* The target is knocked to the ground, and the next ally that attacks them gains advantage on one of their dice.

+Fighters who Shield Bash as one of their attack dice lose the shield's AC bonus until their next combat turn.
+Dwarves do not suffer this setback.

+#### Tactical Attacks

+The **Tactical Attack** is a special melee action available to all characters.
+Clever players may wish to forgo damaging actions in favor of using their attacks to impede their opponents or otherwise create tactical advantages for their team.
+This includes ideas such as bull rushing, tripping, feinting, and any actual melee attack meant to confound more than to harm.
+Provided this takes the form of a melee attack, these are resolved in the Melee phase, otherwise resolve them in the Misc.
+Phase..

+These attacks never do damage, but can instead set up temporary advantages and disadvantages.
+Any character can attempt a tactical attack, although Thieves and Halflings have advantages to them. *After* rolling all of their attack dice during a melee action, a combatant can choose to declare one or more of their dice rolls (not necessarily hits!) as Tactical Attacks.
+The player must vividly describe the special maneuver they are attempting, and then declare if it is saved by Mind or Body.
+The save should be fairly obvious: if it's a feint or trick then it's saved by Mind, while shoves and trips and the like are saved by Body.

+The target must make the relevant Save.
+If failed, the Hammersmith chooses one of the following based on the description and the beat of the moment:

+* The target suffers a disadvantage on their next action
+* The next action against the target gains an advantage
+* The target loses their next action
+* The target is temporarily incapacitated
+* Any other effect that seems appropriate

+Tactical Actions are great for setting an opportunity for a Thief's Stabbity attack.

 ## CHAPTER: Magic and Spellcasting

 Elves, Clerics, and Magic-Users (and of course many monsters) have the special ability to cast magical spells.
 While Clerics have access to a different "divine" spell list than Elves and Magic-Users, unlike most other derivatives of The OG, that is where their spellcasting differences end.
 Spell lists aside, all spellcasting classes use the same rules for memorizing and casting spells.